ComboStrikeHQ/importeur/README.md

 `importeur-test` is needed, accessible by the current system user.
 (TODO: Support other configurations?)

+We run `rake rubocop` to make sure, everything looks good.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at